PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-09 11:35:33
+Last updated: 2024-04-09 11:36:06
-Random Quote: But what is grief, if not love persevering? - Vision
+Random Quote: Weakness is not in us, it is what we have outside. - Professor